IT Glossary / Cybersecurity

 Advanced endpoint security that monitors device behavior to detect threats like ransomware and malware.
 EDR is a foundational control in Zero Trust security and is usually operated through managed security services for rapid containment.

-• Gaps in security or reliability because Endpoint Detection & Response (EDR) is not implemented correctly.
+• Projects stall because Endpoint Detection & Response (EDR) is not clearly owned or explained.

 Next step